 - Roth conversion planning considerations

-While we are not tax preparers, we can coordinate with your tax professional in Pasadena, TX to help you understand the tax considerations of major planning decisions.
+We are not tax preparers, but we collaborate with your tax professional in Pasadena, TX to help you evaluate the tax impact of important planning choices.

 A comprehensive plan should clarify how your assets are distributed and how you intend to provide for the individuals and organizations important to you.